Fornication/Arkays-Commandment/Changlog.md

-# 0.0.4 - Land of the Sky
+# 0.0.4 - Land of the Sky & Performance fixes

 **Notes** : Way too many changes occured to simply roll it into 0.0.3.
 Major re-work of textures and landscapes to attempt to fix multi-tree issues and texture issues on mountains.
+All textures have been changed and/or resized to be 2K-1K to increase performance at minimal visual quality detriment.

 **Added** :
 - aMidianborn Buildings and Landscapes